modulette/eMerge-Americas-2019/README.md

 ## Why?
 1. We want to highlight what multiple communities are doing to help preserve and improve their environment in a focused platform.
-2. Offer incentives to contributors through partnerships with local communities
+2. Offer incentives to contributors to active clean up their environments through partnerships with local business
-3. Ensure participation through the live streaming and future geo-location enhancement 4.
+3. Ensure participation through the live streaming and future geo-location enhancements on the application
+4. Allow communities to engage in idea sharing on ways to better environment.

 ## Technologies
 * Node.js